Matilde di Shabran: Performance history

 After the mixed reception at the premiere, performances continued at Teatro Apollo until the end of the season, and Matilde di Shabran went the rounds of other Italian cities.
 The opera appears to have been popular, with presentations in Europe (London on 3 July 1823) and New York (10 February 1834).
 However, apart from an 1892 staging in Florence, it was not staged again until 1974 in Genoa."
 This 1974 performance used the Roman version.
 The Roman version was also used in a performance of Matilde di Shabran as an oratorio in Paris in 1981.
 A revised version of the score was presented at the Rossini Opera Festival in Pesaro in 1996, 2004 and 2012, as well as at the Royal Opera, London in 2008; these three presentations have used the Neapolitan version; Juan Diego Flórez sang the role of Corradino each time.
-A 1998 performance at the Rossini in Wildbad Belcanto Opera Festival has used the Viennese version.
+A 1998 performance at the Rossini in Wildbad Belcanto Opera Festival used the Viennese version.